We made a new commitment to reduce sodium in frequently consumed products by 2025 and 2030.

-We want to help individuals and families meet the World Health Organization (WHO) recommendation on salt consumption, which is 5g per day for healthy adults.
+We want to help individuals and families meet the World Health Organization (WHO) recommendation on salt consumption, which is less than 5g per day for healthy adults.

 In the United States, for example, we’ve engaged with the government to support salt targets for all food companies, a move commended by the American Heart Association (AHA).